OpenNebula/docs/source/open_cluster_deployment/firecracker_node/firecracker_driver.rst

 Firecracker is fully integrated with every networking driver based on linux bridge.

-As Firecracker do not manage the tap devices uses for microVM networking, OpenNebula takes care of managing this devices and plug then inside the pertinent bridge.
+As Firecracker does not manage the tap devices used for microVM networking, OpenNebula takes care of managing these devices and plugs then inside the pertinent bridge.
 In order to enable this functionality the following actions have to be carried out manually when networking is desired for MicroVMs.

 .. code::